runxiyu/forge/README.md

 MR branches shall be synced to automatically created MR-specific mailing lists.
 These mailing lists should have archives accessible via read-only IMAP, JMAP, or something else that achieves a similar result.
+Merge requests are presented as what would be produced from git-send-email.
+It should also be possible for people to perform code reviews via email by interwoven a quoted patch with replies, and all these replies should be synced to the main MR database.

 ### Ticket tracking